EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Multiple Portraits (CSP and HUD)/README.md

 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.
 2. In the toolbar, go to `Marvel Mods/Export Textures/By Asset Type` and choose the `Export Multiple Portraits (CSP and HUD)` plugin.
 3. You will be presented with a series of options:
-	- **Alchemy Version**: Select which version of Alchemy you're using. `Alchemy 2.5` will export the textures to be set up in 3ds Max 5 with the Alchemy 2.5 plugin. `Alchemy 5` will export the textures to be set up in 3ds Max 10-12 with the Alchemy 5 plugin. `Alchemy 5 (Texture Replacement)` will export the textures in .tga format to use with the Alchemy 5 texture creation tools.
+	- **Export Method**: Select which version of Alchemy you're using. `3ds Max` will export the textures to be set up in 3ds Max. `Alchemy 5 Texture Replacment` will export the textures in .tga format to use with the Alchemy 5 texture creation tools.
 	- **Export a Plain HUD?**: Select if you want to export a plain HUD with no outline.
 	- **Export an MUA1 next-gen style HUD?**: Select if you want to export a HUD in the style of next-gen MUA1 (transparent background and no frame)
 	- **Export a HUD with a hero outline?**: Select if you want to export a HUD with a typical blue outline.